 Meals are fully prepared from quality ingredients in our own kitchens by the Catering Team, and lunchtime meals are fully supervised by school staff at all times.
 Under certain circumstances some students are entitled to be provided with free school meals.
 If you feel your child may be eligible, further details and an application form is available from the school.
 For more information on free school meals, visit the Cumbria County Council website.

-Those children who have their own packed lunches also eat under supervision in the School Hall.
+Those children who have their own packed lunches also eat under supervision either in the School Hall or classrooms.
 They may bring their own drinks, but no glass bottles or canned drinks please.
 The school promotes healthy eating and we would strongly encourage parents/carers to consider the nutritional quality of the packed lunch they send their child to school with.
 Please avoid excessively fatty or sugary foods or drinks and try to include fruit, carbohydrate and protein.

 Children always have access to drinking fountains during the day and are encouraged to bring water into lessons.
 If you feel your child MUST have a snack at morning playtime, a piece of fruit or vegetable will offer the healthy energy boost and tooth care option.